zarinplus/docs/README.md

 #### Body Schema

+This schema define the each parameter's values and type.

 	{
-	    "type" : "object",
-	    "properties" : {
 		"currency" : {
 			"type" : "string",
 			"description" : "Those currency codes are supported IRR, IRT, POT, USD" },
 		"amount" : {
 			"type" : "float"
 		},
 		"authority" : {
 			"type" : "string"
 		}
 	}
-	}

 #### Good Response

+If you send correct request then the response should be same thing like that.

 	{
 		"status" : "100",
 		"message" : "Successful"
 	}

 <a name="callback"></a>
 ## Callback
-Then users complate your offer immediately you should give them the points.
+This part of document is for bidders (Advertisers), Then users complate your offer you should immediately give them the points and inform us the conversion.

 <a name="callback-via-javascript"></a>
 ### Setup Callback Via Javascript

-Fast and simple just add this javascript tag in to your web pages.
+Easily just add this javascript tag in to your web pages.
+Callback via Javascript is not secure.

 #### Javascript Tag